1. Five tips for fun in the sun

 Heatstroke can affect any type of dog, but certain breeds and types of dog are at increased risk, including brachycephalic or flat-faced breeds such as English Bulldogs, Pugs and French Bulldogs.
 According to recent research*, English Bulldogs are fourteen times more likely to suffer heat-related illness compared to Labrador Retrievers.
 Over a third of owners of flat-faced dogs reported that heat regulation is a problem for their pet.

 - Appears lethargic, drowsy or uncoordinated

-If your dog is showing any of the signs, please follow emergency dog first aid and contact your nearest vet if necessary.
+If your dog is showing any of these signs, follow emergency dog first aid and contact your nearest vet.

 Emergency first aid for dogs with heatstroke

 For the best chance of survival, dogs suffering from heatstroke urgently need to have their body temperature lowered, but this needs to be done gradually or they can go into shock.

 If your dog has collapsed, or is struggling to breathe, call a vet immediately as they may advise attending as a matter of emergency rather than starting treatment yourself.

-In milder cases, under the guidance of your vet, you can follow these First Aid steps to start lowering your dog's temperature: Cooling measures can also be followed whilst travelling to your vet.
+In milder cases, under the guidance of your vet, you can follow these steps to start lowering your dog's temperature: Cooling measures can also be followed whilst travelling to your vet.

 - Move the dog to a shaded and cool area.

 - Place the dog in the breeze of a fan, or in an air conditioned room.